rougedroid/bytecodeVM/README.md

 };
 ```

-All jump offsets and address values must be even numbers (word-aligned).
+All addresses and jump offsets are specified as instruction indices (number of 16-bit words from the start of memory).

 ## Current Limitations

-- Large portion of high memory reserved for buffers reduces effective data space
+- Limited effective data space due to reserved high memory for special buffers and result registers
 - Fixed 2-byte instruction format limits code density
 - Arithmetic results stored in fixed memory addresses, requiring extra copy instructions
 - No explicit stack or call frame support for nested procedures
 - Limited signed constant range (16-bit only)
-- Jump offsets must be even numbers

 ## Contributing